Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration

-The statistical model in \eqref{eq:davdsgdaf} is different from that based on the co-kriging model of \citet{kennedy2000predicting} which is often used in the analysis of computer models because it accounts for a nugget effect.
-Unlike computer models whose outcome has no random error when computed by deterministic solvers, spatial statistics may involve measurement errors or spatial sources of variation at distances smaller than the sampling interval; hence the introduction of nugget effect can play an important role.
-The benefits of considering a nugget effect in the model for spatial data has been noticed by \citet{Cressie1993} and \citet{Stein99}. \citet{Gramacy2012StatComp} argued that the use of a nugget can also mitigate poor fitting when there is deviation from the GP model assumptions.
-Note that in \eqref{eq:davdsgdaf}, $y_{1},\delta_{2},\dots,\delta_{T}$ are mutually independent.
-Finally, the Markovian condition $\text{cov}(y_{t}(s),y_{t-1}(s')|y_{t-1}(s))=0$ is still valid; i.e, there is nothing more to learn about $y_{t}(s)$ from $y_{t-1}(s')$ for any $s'\neq s$ given that $y_{t-1}(s)$ is known.
+The statistical model in \eqref{eq:davdsgdaf} is different from the co-kriging model of \citet{kennedy2000predicting}, which was developed for the analysis of deterministic computer models, because it accounts for a nugget effect through $\epsilon(\bs)$.
+The introduction of a nugget effect can play an important role by accounting for measurement errors in spatial statistics as well as modeling the error in stochastic computer models \citep{baker2020analyzing}.
+The benefits of considering a nugget effect in spatial data models has been previously noticed by \citet{Cressie1993} and \citet{Stein99}. \citet{Gramacy2012StatComp} argued that the use of a nugget can also mitigate poor fitting when there is deviation from the GP model assumptions.
+Finally, \citet{kennedy2000predicting} originally used a constant scalar discrepancy based on stationarity arguments.
+We use a more general polynomial format for the scalar discrepancy \citep{ZhiguangConnerJanetWu2005} for model flexibility and to improve predictions when needed.
+To avoid identifiability issues, it is recommended to use low degree basis expansions for both the additive and scalar discrepancy.